-Items in the Warehouse inventory that have not moved in five years, unless designated for use by departments, will be declared obsolete and either sold, recycled or auctioned.
+Items in the Warehouse inventory that have not moved in five years, unless designated for use by departments or in use for remote work, will be declared obsolete and either sold, recycled or auctioned.

 Supplies and equipment that are no longer needed or being used by a department will be offered for use to other departments.
 If the City no longer has any need or use for these items, they will be declared surplus and either sold at auction, donated, recycled or otherwise appropriately disposed of.
 At no time will City surplus property be offered to employees exclusive of a public offering.